fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [meienberger/runtipi](https://github.com/meienberger/runtipi) - Tipi is a homeserver for everyone!
+One command setup, one click installs for your favorites self-hosted apps. ✨
 - [Donkie/Spoolman](https://github.com/Donkie/Spoolman) - Keep track of your inventory of 3D-printer filament spools.
 - [debridmediamanager/debrid-media-manager](https://github.com/debridmediamanager/debrid-media-manager) - Curate an inifinite media library
 - [movie-web/movie-web](https://github.com/movie-web/movie-web) - A small web app for watching movies and shows easily